adamsoliev/adamsoliev.github.io/_posts/2024-01-27-distributed-operating-systems.markdown

 other such systems: MPI

-This system should provide
+Requirements
-  * fine-grained and dynamic unit of parallelism
+  * a flexible unit of parallel computation
-  * abstraction of distrubuted memory
+  * an abstraction for distributed memory
-  * (choice of) failure transparency
+  * developer choice over recovery strategy

 on computation side
   general-purpose programming interface that extends RPC